Australia

 • Claim ongoing development costs for multiple digital games (completion and portion certificates limit the expenditure to one digital game only).

-Given the DGTO is a tax measure that has a direct link with the R&D Tax Incentive and other tax provisions, companies should obtain appropriate tax advice in considering whether to apply for the offset.
+Given the DGTO is a tax measure that has a direct link with the Research and Development (R&D) Tax Incentive and other tax provisions, companies that are thinking of applying for this offset should obtain appropriate tax advice before making a claim.

 Australia’s Digital Games Tax Offset